Are you, like me, somehow confused about how to balance the biblical instruction to believe in God and the advice we hear to “believe in yourself”?

 Is It Possible To Believe in Yourself and Have Faith in God?

 Yes, it is possible to believe in yourself and have faith in God.
+If you see yourself as everything that is within you, the entirety of your being, and what God has made you, then believing in yourself means you believe in God.
 However, it depends on what you define “yourself” to be.
-If “yourself” means you are separated from God, then it isn’t possible.
-But if you see yourself as everything that is within you, the entirety of your being, and what you have become, then believing in yourself means you believe in God.
+If “yourself” means you are separated from God, then it is not possible.

 Most times when the advice is given to “believe in yourself”, what is being said is, “trust that you can.”
 That isn’t an issue when you believe your ability comes from God.
 “God has made me able so I believe in myself.”